 Learn for Life, a United Way of Portage County internal program, in partnership with Portage County school districts, local businesses and community members, provides young children with tutors on a regular basis to increase reading achievement in the early grades.

 Learn for Life Schools

-During the 2014-15 school year, Learn for Life’s fifth year of programming, volunteers third grade students at thirteen schools throughout Portage County: Rosholt Elementary, Almond-Bancroft Elementary, Tomorrow River Elementary, St. Stephen Elementary, St. Bronislava Elementary, as well as all nine Stevens Point public elementary schools.
+During the 2015-16 school year, Learn for Life’s sixth year of programming, trained volunteers worked with third grade students at fourteen schools throughout Portage County: Rosholt Elementary, Almond-Bancroft Elementary, Tomorrow River Elementary, St. Stephen Elementary, St. Bronislava Elementary, as well as all nine Stevens Point public elementary schools.

 Portage County Schools Stevens Point Schools

 Through this dedication to the children in our area, community members had a measurable lasting effect on student reading achievement, and often, so much more.